 This idea of eating like people who are living proof of longevity is not a new concept and is in line with advice from world-leading longevity scientists such as Elizabeth Blackburn, Ph.D.; Valter Longo, Ph.D.; and David Sinclair, Ph.D.
 Eating more fruits, vegetables, whole grains, legumes, nuts and seeds, and good amounts of omega-3s from fish, nuts, seeds or algae, while minimizing meat, dairy, eggs, and refined carbohydrates will not only improve your odds of living more years in good health but will likely add more years to your life, too.

-By now, given what we have learned about the ability of fiber to promote a healthy body weight and protect us against developing various chronic diseases, it's probably not surprising to learn that those who add more fiber to their diet also add more years to their lives.
+By now, given what we have learned about the ability of fiber to promote a healthy body weight and protect us against developing various chronic diseases, it's probably not surprising to learn that those who add more fiber to their diet also add more years to their lives1.

 In fact, a 2014 meta-analysis including over 1.7 million participants showed that for every 10-gram increase in fiber per day, the risk of premature death was lowered by 11%.
-Given that fewer than 20% of Australians reach the suggested daily target for dietary fiber (28 to 38 grams per day)—and the average American is eating only about 16 grams of fiber daily—this represents a great opportunity to make changes in our diet that will help us to live longer.
+Given that fewer than 20% of Australians2 reach the suggested daily target for dietary fiber (28 to 38 grams per day)—and the average American is eating only about 16 grams of fiber3 daily—this represents a great opportunity to make changes in our diet that will help us to live longer.
 And the best place to get fiber is a wide variety of whole plant foods.

 If you take only one recommendation (of course, I hope you take more than that!), it should be swapping as much as possible, preferably all, of your meat for legumes.
 This will instantly ramp up the amount of plant protein and fiber in your diet and improve your chances of living a longer, healthier life.